Blog-Reference and Blog-Reference on Mar 24

 The actual situation is this: Orthodoxy clings to a thoroughly refuted axiom set and Heterodoxy so far has failed to formulate a new one.
 As Keynes famously put it: “Yet, in truth, there is no remedy except to throw over the axiom of parallels and to work out a non-Euclidean geometry.
 Something similar is required to-day in economics.”
 (Keynes, 1973, p.
 16)

-As a matter of fact, Keynes’s paradigm shift (= overthrow of axioms) failed.
+As a matter of fact, Keynes’ Paradigm Shift (= overthrow of axioms) failed.
 This means in the strict sense that economics has no scientifically valid axiomatic foundations at all.
 Walrasian and Keynesian economics is what Feynman famously called cargo cult science.
 In other words, economics is de facto OUT of science.

 Economists violate well-defined scientific standards on a daily basis.
 To recall: “In economics we should strive to proceed, wherever we can, exactly according to the standards of the other, more advanced, sciences, where it is not possible, once an issue has been decided, to continue to write about it as if nothing had happened.”
 (Morgenstern, 1941, pp. 369-370)